🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Yes!
 Show me the Comparison Chart

 If you need to transfer money to China, a bank account will probably be your payment method of choice, one way or another - and Remitly makes sure this process goes as smoothly as possible.
-This money transfer service supports the most popular payment options in China and offers quite a few incentives, such as a free first transfer and a 100% fee refund on delayed transactions.
+This money transfer service supports the most popular payment options in China and offers quite a few incentives, such as discounts for the first transfer and a 100% fee refund on delayed transactions.

 Remitly